-The Subject Matter is the responsibility of the Stewardship Agency's management who have prepared the Subject Matter in accordance with the evaluation criteria which are an integral part of the Subject Matter.
-Our responsibility in relation to the Subject Matter is to perform a reasonable assurance engagement and to express a conclusion based on the work performed.
+Our responsibility in relation to the Subject Matter is to perform a reasonable assurance engagement and to express an opinion based on the work performed and evidence obtained.
 Our opinion does not constitute a legal determination on the Stewardship Agency's compliance with the Recycling Regulation.

-The suitability of the evaluation criteria is the responsibility of management.
+Management is responsible for the preparation of suitable evaluation criteria in accordance with the Guide to Third Party Assurance for Non-Financial Information in Annual Reports - 2015 Reporting Year, dated February 2016 as specified by the Director under Section 8(2)(h) of the Recycling Regulation.
 The evaluation criteria presented in Attachment 1 are an integral part of the Subject Matter and address the relevance, completeness, reliability, neutrality and understandability of the Subject Matter.